How does this medication work? What will it do for me?

 It is very important to take this medication exactly as prescribed by your doctor.

-Keep this medication away from moisture and out of the reach of children.
+Keep this medication in its original glass container with the lid tightly capped after each use.
+Nitroglycerin should be stored at room temperature, away from moisture and out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.